 Allow learners to act out the chosen scenario - you may wish to type/copy the scenario text and post it into the chat at the start to remind learners.
-Depending on the scenario and your learners, you may wish to set a time limit for the scenario (e.g. 5-10 minutes) or agree with learners a natural 'end' e.g. if the bully or target exits the chat.
+Depending on the scenario and your learners, you may wish to set a time limit for the scenario (e.g. 5-10 minutes) or agree with learners a natural 'end' e.g. if the bully or target exits the scenario in some way (e.g. leaves the room).
 However, you may also wish to allow the scenario to continue if either the bully or target leave, in order to explore how behaviour might change.